Handling toxic players

 1. The one who’s always late

 Some years ago, I had a player in my group who always arrived an hour late.
 When asked about this, he always replied, “I just don’t want to be too early.
 I hate waiting for the others.”
 He wasn’t exactly a guy to be reasoned with.
 Asking him to be on time did not work.
-He needed the special treatment.
+He needed special treatment.
 So I told the others to be one hour late for the next few sessions.
-It took him two gaming nights until he had learnt his lesson!
+It took him two gaming nights until he had learned his lesson!

 2. The lovebirds

 One of the players wanted to bring her new boyfriend along; they had just recently fallen in love.
 During a five-hour gaming session, they spent the majority of it drooling over each other and kissing.
 They paid little attention to the game itself.
 It was a horrible experience for everyone else at the table.
 For the following gaming sessions, we had them sit on opposite sides of the table.
 It worked wonders to keep their attention focussed on the game.